dhes/ColonoscopyPolyp/input/pagecontent/index.md

 10-16 Each member must contain a reference, and those references must have one to a cpPathology profile, one to a cpDysplasia profile and one to a cpMalignantNeoplasm profile.
 ```

 These constraints look more complicated because they use a FHIR feature called _slicing_.
-Slicing is an advanced concept, but for our purposes it is just a way to work with lists in FHIR.
+Slicing is an advanced concept, but for our purposes it is just a way to work with lists in FHIR profiles.

-#### Down to the finer datails.
+#### Down to the fine details

 Now we have the overall structure of cpDiagnosticReport.
-It remains to discuss cpPathology, cpDysplasia and cpMalignantNeoplasm.
+It remains to drill down to cpPathology, cpDysplasia and cpMalignantNeoplasm.

 Here is cpPathology: